akilcodes-7/Bandit-CTF-Journey/Bandit-Level-26.md

-## Bandit Level 25 → Level 26
+## Bandit Level 26 → Level 27

 ### 🎯 Objective

-- Log in as `bandit25`
-- Obtain the SSH private key
+- Log in as `bandit26` using the provided SSH key
-- Access the restricted `bandit26` account
+- Escape the restricted pager environment
-- Escape the restricted shell
+- Locate the privileged helper binary
-- Retrieve the password for the next level
+- Use it to retrieve the password for the next level

 ---

 ### 🧭 Quick Action Summary

-- Login as `bandit25`
-- Copy the SSH private key
+- Connect to the server using the private key
-- Connect as `bandit26`
-- Trigger the `more` pager
-- Escape into a Bash shell
+- Escape the `more` pager into a real shell
+- Locate the `bandit27-do` binary
-- Read the password
+- Use it to read the password file

 ---

 ### 🔑 Credentials Provided

-- **Username:** bandit25
+- **Username:** bandit26
-- **Password:** iCi86ttT4KSNe1armKiwbQNmB3YJP3q4
+- **Password:** *Obtained from previous level*
+- **Server:** bandit.labs.overthewire.org
+- **Port:** 2220

 ---

 ### 🔍 Method of Solve

-The `bandit26` account uses a restricted program instead of a normal shell.
+The `bandit26` account logs into a restricted pager environment instead of a normal shell.
-By triggering the `more` pager and escaping into Vim, a real Bash shell can be spawned.
+By escaping the pager into a shell, normal command execution becomes possible.
+A helper binary named `bandit27-do` can then be used to execute commands as `bandit27`.

 Steps followed:
-- Copy the SSH private key
+- Log in using the SSH private key
-- Log in as `bandit26`
-- Force `more` into interactive mode
-- Escape to Vim
-- Launch a Bash shell
+- Escape the pager into a shell
+- Identify the helper binary
-- Read the password file
+- Use it to read the password file

 ---

 ### 🧪 Commands Used

-- `ls`
-- `file bandit26.sshkey`
-- `scp -P 2220 bandit25@bandit.labs.overthewire.org:/home/bandit25/bandit26.sshkey .`
-- `chmod 600 bandit26.sshkey`
 - `ssh -i bandit26.sshkey bandit26@bandit.labs.overthewire.org -p 2220`
-- `v`
 - `:set shell=/bin/bash`
 - `:shell`
+- `ls`
-- `cat /etc/bandit_pass/bandit26`
+- `./bandit27-do`
+- `./bandit27-do cat /etc/bandit_pass/bandit27`

 ---